OrthoFinder/OrthoFinder/README.md

 - `Orthogrouops_UnassignedGenes.tsv` is a tab separated text file that contains all of the genes that were not assigned to any orthogroup.

 **```/Phylogenetic_Hierarchical_Orthogroups```**
-- Each file is a phylogenetic hierarchical orthogroup (HOG) for a different node of the species tree
+- Each file is a phylogenetic hierarchical orthogroup (HOG) for a different node of the species tree.
-- Each row of a file contain the genes belonging to a single orthogroup
+- Each row of a file contain the genes belonging to a single orthogroup.
-- Each species is represented by a single column
+- Each species is represented by a single column.

 **```/Orthologues```**
 - Each species has a sub-directory that in turn contains a file for each pairwise species comparison, listing the orthologs between that species pair.

 **```/Comparative_Genomics_Statistics```**
-- Files containing summary statistics across all orthogroups, as well as comparisons between each pair of species
+- Files containing summary statistics across all orthogroups, as well as comparisons between each pair of species.

 **```/Resolved_Gene_Trees```**
 - A rooted phylogenetic tree inferred for each orthogroup with 4 or more sequences and resolved using the OrthoFinder hybrid species-overlap/duplication-loss coalescent model.

 **```/Species_Tree```**
-- `SpeciesTree_rooted.txt` = A species tree inferred using ASTRAL-Pro.
+- `SpeciesTree_rooted.txt` is a species tree inferred using STAG or ASTRAL-Pro.
-- `SpeciesTree_rooted_node_labels.txt` = The same tree, but with nodes labels instead of support values.
+- `SpeciesTree_rooted_node_labels.txt` is the same tree, but with nodes labels instead of support values.
 This labelled version is useful for interpreting and analysing the results of the gene duplication analyses.

 ```/Gene_Duplication_Events```
 - `Duplications.tsv` has a row for each gene duplication event, with information on orthogroup in which it occured, the species that contain the duplicated gene, the node in the species tree on which the gene duplication event occured, and the support score for the gene duplication event.